toslimarif/todo-api/README.md

 4. All timestamps return in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ`

 ## Authentication
 There are no authentication implemented yet.
-So, all the endpoints are open.
+So, all the end-points are open.

-## Root Endpoint
+## Root End-Point
 `http://localhost:3000/api/v1`

 ## Core Resources
+### Todo
+`Todo` object represents snapshot of a specific Todo with a unique Id.
+You can retrieve it to see details about the Todo.

-### Schema
+#### Schema
 ```javascript
 {
     title: {